Puddington Habitat Bank

 Habitat Bank overview

-Our Puddington Habitat Bank covers a 10-hectare section of former arable farmland located within a wider mixed farm.
+Our Puddington Habitat Bank covers a twenty-five-acre section of former arable farmland located within a wider mixed farm.
 We are now restoring the land to mosaic of habitats including scrubland and native species-rich grassland.

-To support the landowner’s current farming business, we developed a tailored Habitat Management Plan to allow their herd of Devon Ruby Reds to roam and graze the new habitats.
+To support the landowner’s current farming business, we developed a tailored Habitat Management Plan (HMP) to allow their herd of Devon Ruby Reds to roam and graze the new habitats.

 By doing so, we’re enhancing, rather than harming, the land through sensitive traditional management techniques designed to support local biodiversity and provide a much-needed haven for wildlife within the local area.